Articles

 The present paper aims at proposing an analysis method for stress-deformation of tensioned membrane structures based on fabric lattice model including the viscous characteristics.
 In this study the fabric lattice model previously proposed by the first author for the static case is extended to include the effects of the material viscosity into the time dependent constitutive equations.

-Large displacement analysis for ideally flexible sails, O Maitre, J Cursi, S Huberson, European Journal of Mechanics - A/Solids, Volume 17, Number 4, 1998.
+Large displacement analysis for ideally flexible sails, O Maitre, J Cursi, S Huberson, European Journal of Mechanics - A/Solids, Vol 17, # 4, 1998.

 We consider the equilibrium of a sail under aerodynamic field of external forces.
 The sail is considered to be an ideally flexible structure, having the behavior of a network of stress unilateral strings: all the internal efforts are traction efforts.
 This model leads to a Non Convex Optimization Problem and a complete theory can be established, leading to relevant results of uniqueness for the field of stresses, even if configurations of equilibrium are not unique.